Search

 Introduction

 Unlike traditional fingerstick methods, which provide a snapshot of blood glucose levels at a specific point in time, the Dexcom G7 offers a comprehensive view of glucose trends over an extended period.
-This invaluable information empowers individuals with diabetes to better understand how factors such as diet, exercise, and medication impact their blood sugar levels, enabling them to make proactive adjustments to maintain optimal glycemic control.
+But many individual asked question to wear Dexcom G7 on Abdomen.
+Today we will explore an anwer of this question also dexcom g7 help individual with diabetes to better unserdand their diabetes.

 Approved Sensor Insertion Sites: Abdomen and Lower Back